dogweather/forkful/content/en/go/html-and-the-web/parsing-html.md

 ---
 date: 2024-02-03 17:50:06.970770-07:00
-description: "Parsing HTML in Go involves analyzing the content of HTML files to extract\
+description: "How to: To parse HTML in Go, you typically use the `goquery` package\
-  \ data, manipulate the structure, or to convert HTML into other formats.\u2026"
+  \ or the standard library's `net/html` package.
+Here's a basic example using `net/html`\u2026"
 lastmod: '2024-03-13T22:44:59.628998-06:00'
 model: gpt-4-0125-preview
-summary: Parsing HTML in Go involves analyzing the content of HTML files to extract data, manipulate the structure, or to convert HTML into other formats.
+summary: To parse HTML in Go, you typically use the `goquery` package or the standard library's `net/html` package.
 title: Parsing HTML
 weight: 43
 ---